henrychyy/ECE_M202A_MASK/README.md

-# Voice-Activated LED Facial Mask --- TEAM CL
+# ECE_M202A_MASK --- TEAM CL

+This Project is for ECE M202A at UCLA

 ## Team Member:
 Hongyi Chen